IBM/text-summarization-and-visualization-using-watson-studio/README.md

     continue executing all cells that follow.

 ## 7. Analyze the results

+Lets look at the summarization of the document.
+We can observe that all the key pointers are included in the summary.
+The text ranking algorithm has produced good results.

+`Before its release, Mission: Impossible Fallout has been known for two things: the fact that it\'s the first direct sequel in the series and THAT injury to Tom Cruise.Let\'s get the injury out of the way first.', "The shot is in the movie and it will make you wince because you know the context, but otherwise you don't really notice any difference as the stunt in question is just the latest in a long line of deathdefying activities featuring Cruise.What makes more of an impact on the sixth movie in the series is its connection to the previous movie, Rogue Nation, with the return of the villainous Solomon Lane (played creepily again by Sean Harris) and his nefarious Syndicate, who are again threatening the world.With the addition of Ethan Hunt's former wife Julia (Michelle Monaghan) from the third movie, Fallout is immediately given more depth than previous outings and the stakes feel higher, with Ethan Hunt (Cruise) haunted by his past mistakes.", "At times, even IMAX doesn't feel big enough to contain it.Putting aside the direct connection to the previous movie and the series' first returning director in Christopher McQuarrie, it's pretty much business as usual for Ethan and the IMF.", "There's no possible way this can go wrong, right?What follows is the usual, winning Mission: Impossible mix of spy games, double \\x96 and triple \\x96 crosses, chases of all kinds and extended set pieces in various locations around the world.", "Of the newcomers, Henry Cavill has the biggest role and Fallout makes full use of his considerable frame with some muscular fights, while The Crown's Vanessa Kirby relishes her enigmatic White Widow role, even if she is underused.But you don't really come to a Mission: Impossible movie for the cast, you come for the action \\x96 and you will not be disappointed.`

 As we can see in the below image, the important words in the corpus have been highlighted which will help in inference of the data.
 Wordclouds are beautifully insightful with pros and cons.
 Word clouds can allow you to share back results from research in a way that does not require an understanding of the technicalities.
 Some of the pros are below.
 * It reveals the essential.